-The global sourdough market is projected to reach USD 279.6 million in 2025, expanding to USD 438.4 million by 2035, with a CAGR of 4.6% over the forecast period.
-This steady growth reflects increasing consumer demand for naturally fermented, clean-label bakery products and the rising application of sourdough in diverse food formats.
+The global sourdough market is projected to grow at a 4.6% CAGR from 2025 to 2035, increasing from USD 279.6 million in 2025 to USD 438.4 million by 2035.
+This growth is driven by rising consumer demand for naturally fermented, clean-label bakery products.

 The below table presents a comparative assessment of the variation in CAGR over six months for the base year (2024) and current year (2025) for the global industry.
 This analysis reveals crucial shifts in market performance and indicates revenue realization patterns, thus providing stakeholders with a better vision of the growth trajectory over the year.
 The first half of the year, or H1, spans from January to June.
 The second half, H2, includes the months from July to December.